turbot/pipes-docs/docs/reference/query-filter.md

 <img src="/images/docs/pipes/api_filter_query_ex1.png" width="600pt"/>
 <br />

-Note that the query filter is parsed and processed by the Steampipe API, not passed to a backend database - there's no need to worry about SQL injection.
-In fact, the schema of the query reflects the API output, and is entirely abstracted from the backend storage implementation.
+Note that the query filter is parsed and processed by the Steampipe API and not passed to a backend database.
+There's no need to worry about SQL injection.
+In fact, the schema of the query reflects the API output and is entirely abstracted from the backend storage implementation.

-Note that this filter capability is not subject to SQL injection attacks, as it is parsed and processed by the Steampipe API, not passed to a backend database.
-In fact, the schema of the query reflects the API output, and is entirely abstracted from the backend storage implementation.

 ## Syntax

-The `where` argument syntax supports a subset of the postgres `where` clause syntax.
+The `where` argument syntax supports a subset of the Postgres `where` clause syntax.

 You can do simple equality operations: